 The fair value amounts have been measured as of the reporting date and have not been reevaluated or updated for purposes of these financial statements subsequent to that date.
-As such, the fair values of these financial instruments subsequent to the reporting date may be different than amounts reported at year-end.
+As such, the fair values of these financial instruments subsequent to the reporting date may be different than amounts reported.

-As of December 31, 2018 and 2017, all of the balances of all the Company's financial instruments were recorded at fair value, except for the Company's 2022 Notes, as previously described.
+As of December 31, 2020 and 2019, all of the balances of all the Company's financial instruments were recorded at fair value, except for the Company's borrowings, as previously described.